At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 Kids didn’t know him as an NBA great; he was Mr. Wes, the towering figure who would always try to find a seat so he was at eye level with the students.
 “Some Google me and are all surprised,” Unseld told Washingtonian magazine in 2015.
 “The little ones, they don’t know basketball from Dr. Seuss.”

-They did know that Mr. Wes squirreled away rewards for students and extra school supplies; that he would pop in on history lessons and offer personal recollections of places he had visited or things he had lived through; or that he was just as likely to be shooting baskets in the gym as he was leading a classroom spelling bee, calling fouls on spelling infractions.
+They did know that Mr. Wes squirreled away rewards and extra school supplies for students; that he would pop in on history lessons and offer personal recollections of places he had visited or things he had lived through; or that he was just as likely to be shooting baskets in the gym as he was leading a classroom spelling bee, calling fouls on spelling infractions.

 “I’ve always been involved,” he once told PressBox, which covers Baltimore sports, “but most of the time I just did lawns and painting and that type of thing.
 Then I actually retired and started doing administrative work.”